 - Network bandwidth utilization

-- Hardware configuration, including the number of CPUs, amount of memory, and (such as SAN or RAID)
+- Hardware configuration, including the number of CPUs, amount of memory, and storage technology (such as SAN or RAID)

 Performance testing and sizing information is based on controlled, internal testing of Infrastructure Management to ensure optimum performance.